LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: Conclusion

 \section{Conclusion}

-We introduced LoCoT2V-Bench, a benchmark specifically designed for long-form and complex text-to-video generation.
-By constructing prompts from real-world videos and developing a multi-dimensional evaluation suite composed of five representative dimensions, our framework enables fine-grained and holistic assessment beyond existing benchmarks.
-Extensive experiments on nine representative methods reveal that while current approaches perform well in visual fidelity and short-term temporal stability, they struggle with fine-grained event alignment, long-range temporal coherence, and high-level narrative adherence.
-Analyses of content types, prompt complexity, and metric entanglement further highlight both the robustness of LoCoT2V-Bench and the challenges faced by current models.
-We envision our benchmark as a foundation for rigorous evaluation and as guidance for future research toward generating long-form videos that are not only visually compelling but also coherent, controllable, and aligned with human expectations.
+We present LoCoT2V-Bench, a benchmark for evaluating long-form and complex text-to-video generation, along with a multi-dimensional and holistic evaluation framework, LoCoT2V-Eval.
+Experiments on 17 representative methods reveal that while current approaches achieve strong perceptual quality and global temporal stability, they struggle with fine-grained text-video alignment and local temporal coherence.
+Further relevant analyses demonstrate the robustness and diagnostic value of LoCoT2V-Bench.
+We hope this benchmark will facilitate more rigorous evaluation and inspire future research toward coherent, controllable, and human-aligned long-form video generation.